Z-scores

 What do they do!

-• How close the x is to the mean (AKA how much this particular participant is like the average person in the sample)
+• How close the x is to the mean (how much this particular participant is like the average person in the sample)

-• Where it falls in the dispersion of the distribution (AKA how different this particular participant is from the majority of people in the sample)
+• Where it falls in the dispersion of the distribution (how different this particular participant is from the majority of people in the sample)

 Calculating